Recipe for tofu scramble, a tasty vibrant vegan breakfast dish. Who needs scrambled eggs? Includes a review of a vegan cookery course.

 I’ve heard a lot about tofu scramble over the last few months and I have to say, my inner sceptic wasn’t convinced.
 However, when I found out this vegan breakfast alternative to scrambled eggs was one of the recipes in the Vegan Toolkit Workshop, I thought I really ought to try it.
 I volunteered to make this particular dish and was of course completely won over.

 The main purpose of the trip was, of course, the vegan workshop.
-We’d been invited by Cranks who’ve recently started working more closely with The Vegetarian Society.
+The good people at Cranks invited us.
+They’ve recently started working more closely with The Vegetarian Society.
 More and more people are turning to vegan food here in the UK, either because they want to reduce their meat and dairy consumption or go all out and become vegans.
 And it is Veganuary after all.
-Being a vegetarian for most of my life, I’m used to cooking lots of vegan dishes, but my repertoire of substitutions for eating a completely vegan diet is slim.

 This week is National Breakfast Week, so if you’re looking for something a bit different to try, why not give this tofu scramble a go?